 For example: Ann plans to buy 5,000 BTCUSD contracts by market order.
 The best ask prices on both exchange A and B are 9,200.
 However, the two platforms demonstrate different market depths.

-With a better market depth on exchange B, Ann enjoys a lower trading cost (more BTC purchased for the same amount of USD), and exerts less price impact on other traders.
+With better market depth on exchange B, Ann enjoys a lower trading cost (more BTC purchased for the same amount of USD) and exerts less price impact on other traders.

 The Order Book shows how many limit orders are active at each price level at the current moment.